The Assessment, Intervention and Measurement (AIM) Core offers a range of services that includes both research support and data support.

 Core Grant Citation

-This facility is funded by NCI # CA016672.
+This Core is funded by NCI # CA016672.
 Publications should cite the Core grant in the acknowledgment section, if publications use data generated with the assistance of the Core facility.
-Two copies of the publication acknowledging the Core grant should also be submitted to the AIM Facility, 1515 Holcombe Blvd., Unit 1330, Houston, TX, 77030.
+Two copies of the publication acknowledging the Core grant should also be submitted to the AIM Core, 1515 Holcombe Blvd., Unit 1330, Houston, TX, 77030.